striderr1o1/LangGraph-Chatbot/README.md

 - searches the knowledge base and answers user query according to relevant docs in the vector database.
 - searches the sqlite database and displays the results (not in table form though).

-You can also ingest your own PDFs (other formats not supported).
+You can also ingest your own PDFs (other formats not supported) and also set custom instructions.
+The context of the chat is also maintained to some extent.

 ## Technologies used: